AndreaGiardini/GitOps-workshop/docs/argo_with_argo.md

 - apps/argocd.yaml
 ```

-Important: Commit all the changes in your repository and push it to your custom fork
+**Important: Commit all the changes in your repository and push it to your custom fork**

+We need to do that because, after running the next command, ArgoCD will use our fork to look up its own definition.

-Then apply the changes manually for the last time:
+Apply the changes manually one last time:

 ```
 docker run --rm -v $(pwd)/argocd_deploy:/app/manifests k8s.gcr.io/kustomize/kustomize:v4.2.0 build manifests | kubectl apply -f -
 ```

+What will happen right now:
+* We created a new application called ArgoCD, which manages the ArgoCD installation itself
+* This application is defined in our forked repository
+* Argo will clone the repo, build the manifest and apply them on our behalf

 With this change, ArgoCD is now managing itself using the definition in our repository.
 Argo will clone our repo and verify that the resources deployed in the cluster correspond with the resources in our git repository.

+From now on we will not have to run the `docker run [...] | kubectl apply -f` anymore: Argo is going to apply whatever change we push to our repo.

-Verify on ArgoCD interface that a new application has been installed and is working
+Verify in the ArgoCD interface that a new application has been installed and is marked as healthy.